zarf-dev/proposals/0051-v1beta1-schema/README.md

 There will be a behavior change in `.components[x].actions.[onAny].wait.cluster`.
 In the v1alpha1 ZarfPackageConfig when `.cluster.condition` is empty Zarf will wait until the resource exists.
 In the v1beta1 schema, when `.cluster.condition` is empty Zarf will wait for the resource to be ready using kstatus readiness checks.

-### Component Imports
+### ZarfComponentConfig

-There will be a new Kind called ZarfComponentConfig to allow declaring a single component to be imported from other packages.
+The v1beta1 APIVersion will introduce a new `Kind` called alongside ZarfPackageConfig called ZarfComponentConfig.
+ZarfComponentConfig files will allow declaring a single component to be imported from other packages.
 It will have its own schema, and this schema will be verified on create and publish.
-ZarfComponentConfigs will be introduced alongside the v1beta1 schema, and will be importable only from v1beta1 packages.
-Components from ZarfPackageConfigs will not be importable from v1beta1 packages.
+ZarfComponentConfigs will be importable only from v1beta1 packages.
+Components from other ZarfPackageConfigs will not be importable in v1beta1 packages.

-ZarfComponentConfigs will be able to define their own values and valuesSchema.
 The component in a ZarfComponentConfig will be able to import another ZarfComponentConfig.
 Cyclical imports will error.
-ZarfComponentConfig files will have no default name as zarf.yaml files do.
+ZarfComponentConfig files will have not have a default filename such as zarf.yaml.
 This will encourage users to give their files descriptive names and help encourage a flatter directory structure as users will not default to having a new folder for each component.
-The top level `.component` field will be a list to allow for the same component to be defined with different flavors, OSs or architectures.
-If a user tries to define more than one component without specifying the `.only` key, or if the only key is the same flavor for two components, then they will receive an error.
+ZarfComponentConfigs will be able to define their own values and valuesSchema.
+The top level `.component` field will be a list to allow for the same component to be defined with different flavors, OSs, or architectures.
+If a user tries to define more than one component without specifying the `.only` key, or if the only key is the same value for two components, then they will receive an error.

 The `.import.path` field will not accept directories; users will give the filepath to the ZarfComponentConfig file they are importing.